Materials and Tools

 Carving Tools:

 When you're just getting started, I'd recommend that you get a set of these carving tools.
-They work great on softer carving substrates, and if they blades get dull, you can simply replace them.
+They work great on softer carving substrates, and if the blades get dull, you can simply replace them.
 I hate stopping what I'm doing to sharpen my tools, so these work great for me. :) I also have 3 "handles" so I don't have to stop and switch between blades when I need to use different sizes.

 Papers:

 I tried a million different papers before finding one that worked with my style.
 I primarily use Mohawk superfine paper in my work.
 This paper is acid-free, archival quality, and FSC certified.
 It's manufactured in a facility that is powered by wind energy, and it works beautifully for printmaking.
+If you want to treat yourself, Legion Stonehenge papers are a joy to work with, and come with a beautiful deckled edge.

 Barens: